Willie Mays: Post-playing career

 Mays was named special assistant to the president and general manager of the Giants in 1986.
 He signed a lifetime contract with the team in 1993 and helped to muster public enthusiasm for building Pac Bell Park, which opened in 2000.
 Mays founded a charity, the Say Hey Foundation, which promotes youth baseball.
 The Giants retired Mays's number 24 in May 1972.
 Oracle Park, their stadium, is at 24 Willie Mays Plaza.
-In front of the main entrance is a nine-foot-tall statue of Mays, who has a private box at the stadium.
-When the Giants dedicated an Wall of Fame to their greatest players in 2008, Mays became part of its inaugural class.
+In front of the main entrance is a nine-foot-tall (2.74 m) statue of Mays, who had a private box at the stadium.
+When the Giants dedicated a Wall of Fame to their greatest players in 2008, Mays became part of its inaugural class.

-At a special ceremony during the Mets’ 60th anniversary Old-Timer's Game on August 27, 2022, the team announced that, pursuant to a promise Mets’ owner Joan Payson had made to Mays when she traded for him in 1972, they were following the Giants in retiring Mays’ number 24.
+At a special ceremony during the Mets' 60th anniversary Old-Timer's Game on August 27, 2022, the team announced that, pursuant to a promise Mets' owner Joan Payson had made to Mays when she traded for him in 1972, they were following the Giants in retiring Mays's number 24.
 Mays became the 14th person (player or manager) to have their number retired by two teams.